open-contracting/infrastructure/docs/guidance/evaluating.md

 ### (1) Check your data formats

-First, check that the disclosures you want to analyse are in the correct format.
+First, check that the disclosures you want to analyze are in the correct format.
 If they are not in the correct format, you will need to convert the data.

 #### Project level data